 2. Don’t Overuse Your Keywords

-Let’s say you find a nice keyword or keyphrase that you want to write about and that you have a chance to rank for.
 Instead of cramming it into your text as many times as you can, you want to use it sparingly.
 The SEO sages at Moz recommend using your focus keyword as little as 5 times can be enough as long as you put them in the right places.

-It’s okay if you use synonyms instead of the original keyword so you don’t have to use the exact phrase over and over again.
-Use your keywords strategically and put them in places that Google thinks are important:
+It’s okay if you use synonyms instead of the original keyword.
+This way, you don’t have to use the exact phrase over and over again.

 - the URL

-- your title
+- your blog post titles

 - the first paragraph

-- your metadescription
+- your meta description

 - your images (more on naming images later)